 The Fluids and Combustion Facility (FCF) is a set of two International Space Station (ISS) research facilities designed to support physical and biological experiments in support of technology development and validation in space.
 The FCF consists of two modular, reconfigurable racks called the Combustion Integration Rack (CIR) and the Fluids Integration Rack (FIR).
 The CIR and FIR were developed at NASAʼs Glenn Research Center (GRC) in Cleveland, Ohio, under a prime contract with ZIN Technologies.
 The CIR was launched to the ISS on the Space Shuttle STS-126 in 2008 and the FIR was launched on STS-128 in 2009.
-Both racks are operated remotely from the Telescience Support Center at GRC.
+Both racks are operated remotely from the ISS Payload Operations Center at GRC.
 The sustaining engineering and operations team is under a prime contract with ZIN Technologies.

 The Fluids Integration Rack (FIR) is used primarily to perform fluid physics experiments in microgravity on the ISS but can accommodate a wide range of experiments in other disciplines.
 The FIR is designed to be easily reconfigured on-orbit similar to an optics bench in a scientist's laboratory.
 The FIR will permit a wide range of fluid investigations from microscopic imaging to large two phase flow experiments.
 The FIR offers the largest open volume for configuration of unique experiments on-board the ISS.

 The Combustion Integration Rack (CIR) is used to perform combustion experiments in microgravity.
 The CIR is designed to be easily reconfigured on-orbit to accommodate a wide variety of combustion experiments.
-The CIR is the only facility on-board the ISS to perform combustion research experimentation.

 Contacts at NASA Glenn Research Center